phac-nml/speciesabundance/README.md

 ## Failures

 If one or more samples fail during the pipeline execution, the workflow will still run all other samples in the samplesheet.
-The samples that fail will be reported in a file names `results/failure/failure_report.csv`.
+The samples that fail will be reported in a file named `results/failure/failure_report.csv`.
 This CSV file has three columns:

-- `sample` : the name os the sample that failed (matching the input samplesheet)
+- `sample` : the name of the sample that failed (matching the input samplesheet)
 - `module` : the module (or process) where the error occured
 - `error_message` : suggestions that aim to provide insights into potential reasons for sample failure in the respective process